 2) Remember to balance activity with rest.
 If you have a big week at work then have a quiet weekend.
 If you have a big weekend then have a week of early nights.

 3) The emotion that corresponds with the kidney is fear.
 Have you ever considered that fear might actually be able to help you orient yourself, connect with your instincts, and keep you safe?
 I highly recommend Karla McLaren’s post on fear for building a new relationship with your fears so that your adrenals can have a little rest.
 In my Think Well, Feel Well workshop you can find out even more about how your thoughts and feelings affect your health.

-5) Foods that are particularly nourishing to your Kidneys include those that are very dark (even black) in colour.
+5) Foods that are particularly nourishing to your Kidney energy include those that are very dark (even black) in colour.
 These would include dark fruits and vegetables, and foods like black beans, black sesame seeds, and black walnuts.
-The water element comes into play when choosing foods for your Kidney, too.
-Foods from the sea, such as fish, shellfish, seaweed, kelp, and sushi are all excellent Kidney tonics.
+The water element comes into play when choosing foods for your Kidney energy, too.
+Foods from the sea, such as fish, shellfish, seaweed, kelp, and sushi are all excellent Kidney energy tonics.
 If you are going to have sushi in winter be sure to have the pickled ginger to keep you warm.
 Find out more about nourishing foods in my “Eat Well, Be Well” workshop

-6) Regular acupuncture and a course of Chinese herbs can help you nourish and strengthen your Kidneys and Adrenals.
-It is also a good idea to discuss with your local practitioner a lifestyle and meal plan that will not only protect your Kidneys but help to boost your overall health.
-So see your local natural health care practitioner today and restore your kidneys and adrenals to full health.
+6) Regular acupuncture and a course of Chinese herbs can help you nourish and strengthen your Kidney energy and Adrenals.
+It is also a good idea to discuss with your local practitioner a lifestyle and meal plan that will not only protect your Kidney energy but help to support overall good health.
+So see your local natural health care practitioner today and restore your kidney energy and adrenals to full health.

 Your feedback and questions are always welcome so please leave a comment below.